-Near the end of the 1992 school year, a few concerned citizens got together and talked about building a recreation center in Western Snyder County.
+In 1992 a few concerned citizens got together and talked about building a recreation center in western Snyder County.
 A survey was put together to determine how much support would be given to such a project.
-Overwhelming results became the basis of a committee (now a board) that continues to work toward this goal since those early days.
+With overwhelming results community began the journey to achieve the goal of having a recreation center serving western Snyder County.

-The West Snyder Recreation Association, the board of directors of the Middlecreek Area Community Center, became incorporated in May of 1994.
-After looking at 14 different sites for the facility, a 3.8-acre lot in Beaver Springs was purchased in 1995.
-Preliminary plans were approved in May of 1995.
+The West Snyder Recreation Association was incorporated in May of 1993.
+After evaluating 14 different sites for the recreation center, a 3.8-acre lot in Beaver Springs was selected.
+The lot was purchased and preliminary plans approved in May of 1995.

-In March of 2000, the rendering of building was displayed in the banks and local businesses.
-In the same month, a celebration was held to recognize supporters of the first Capital Campaign.
-The Fund-Raising Committee work extremely hard to raise the money needed in order to break ground.
-On June 26, 2000 they did just that at the official groundbreaking ceremony.
+In March of 2000 a rendering of building was displayed in the banks and local businesses.
+A celebration was held to recognize supporters of the first Capital Campaign.
+The planning, organizing, and fundraising enabled an official ground-breaking ceremony on June 26, 2000.

 Site preparation began in September of 2000, building footers were completed in December 2000, and erection of the steel framework began in March 2001.
 By June 2001 all pre-cast walls were installed and the concrete floors poured and finished.
 By the end of 2001 the roof and exterior masonry were completed.